twisted/twisted/docs/development/ai-policy.rst

       context of an otherwise-human-written report.

+   However, in our experience with such tools so far, even code that humans claim to have already carefully reviewed often tends to be low-quality.
+   Such examples often fail to demonstrate the issue, fail to run properly, or demonstrate a problem that is not really interesting to fix.

-   However, in our experience with such tools so far, even code that humans claim to have already carefully reviewed often tends to miss the point, so the process of rewriting the example is still useful to require the submitter to *really* look carefully at what they are submitting, so the general ban still applies.
+   For now, we consider the process of rewriting any examples to be a forcing function that requires the submitter to *really* look carefully at what they are submitting, so the general ban on directly including outputs still applies.